hassancodes/snapscore/README.md

 * current snapscore reached : **1000000+**
 * images sent : **782,644**
 ### Notes:
-"Still not getting banned on snapchat. lets just keep building snapscore" "can we take down snapchat"?🤔
+"Still not getting banned on snapchat.
+So I will keep building snapscore" "can we take down snapchat"?🤔

 This is opensource 🫡